Oh, Oklahoma! New Psychedelic Law Updates 2023

 Currently, the possession of LSD is considered a misdemeanor, with fines up to $1,000 or imprisonment for one year.

-However, there are several prominent therapeutic benefits associated with this compound as well as the rest of the lysergamide family LSD belongs to.
+However, there are several prominent therapeutic benefits associated with this compound and the rest of the lysergamide family LSD belongs to.

 Research spanning back to the 1960s during the Harvard Psilocybin Project led by Timothy Leary and Richard Alpert proves LSD can help in the treatment of depression, PTSD, and addiction.
 Much of this older research is being picked up once again after a nearly 5-decades long ban on the substance.